 What is a reversible ICO? (rICO)

 The Reversible ICO was introduced by LUKSO Co-Founder and former Ethereum Lead DApp Developer, Fabian Vogelsteller.
 A rICO allows you to reserve tokens and buy them over time without price risk from a smart contract.
-This allows for fair ICOs that enable a level of trust and security for token investors that other ICOs do not give.
+This allows for fair ICOs that enable a level of trust and security that other ICOs do not give.
 As tokens are gradually purchased, exposure to the project is predictable and stoppable.
 LUKSO's rICO, for LYXe, took place between May 2020 and February 2021.